BiggerPockets/patterns/_patterns/use-case-insensitive-columns.md

 ## How do I use Citext?

-1. `t.citext :county` - when you need to define a column type in a migration.
+1. `t.citext :country` - when you need to define a column type in a migration.
 2. `change_column :users, :email, :citext` - when you need to update the column type.

+> Note: limit cannot be added to citext columns so use model-level validations to control the length of them.

 ### Bad
 ````ruby